At the High School Level

 Blair Academy has been the #1 team in the USA twelve different school years, beginning with 1995-1996 and including the past season, 2013-2014.

 Blair Academy was named the USA's "Team of the Decade" for the first decade of the 21st century, when it was USA #1 seven times, USA #2 twice and USA #3 once.

-Blair has won an incredible 28 of the 39 Ironman and Beast tournaments held to date.
-In effect, Blair has won these two top in-season national tournaments more than twice as many times as have all the other teams in the country COMBINED.
+Blair has won a remarkable 30 of the 41 Ironman and Beast of the East tournaments held to date.
+In effect, Blair has won these two top in-season national tourneys almost three times as often as have ALL other teams in the USA COMBINED.

-Blair holds countless individual records at Ironman, at Beast of the East and at National Preps.
-These records include the following:
+Blair holds countless individual records at Ironman, Beast of the East and National Preps, to include the following:

 - The most place-winners in a single year.

 Blair has had seventeen NCAA Champions, from Lehigh's Mike Lieberman in 1975 to Michigan's Kellen Russell in 2011 & 2012 and Penn State's Ed Ruth in 2012, 2013 & 2014.

 Blair has had fifty-seven NCAA Division 1 All Americans, exactly two-thirds of whom placed in the Top 3 at NCAA's.
 (Specifically, of Blair's 57 All Americans, 38 placed in the Top 3, as follows: 17 champions, 9 seconds and 12 thirds.)